Who Decides the Visitation Arrangement?

 - Parameters for modification of the plan

-- A court order which makes the plan legally enforceable
+- A court order that makes the plan legally enforceable

 With an enforceable court order backing up your plan, you will have strong legal ground to protect your access to your child.
 To begin looking at your options and drafting up this agreement, speak with a Houston visitation attorney from Diggs & Sadler at (713) 766-5355.